amr-elzahar/system-design-task/README.md

 - Can leverage pre-built modules for faster development.
 - Flexibility to add custom features for unique requirements.
 - May offer a balance between cost-effectiveness and customization.
-- Possibility to integrate with specific APIs of NetSuite and Zendesk.

 **Cons:**